The Five Precepts of the Church

 5. You shall help to provide for the needs of the Church.

-"You shall attend Mass on Sundays, and on Holy Days of Obligation, and rest from servile labor."
+"You shall attend Mass on Sundays and on Holy Days of Obligation, and rest from servile labor."

-So as with the rest of the precepts this is pretty straight forward in that you must attend Mass on all Sundays, and on all Holy Days of obligation.
-Sundays people are ok with, but what are Holy Days of Obligation?
-Well Holy Days of Obligation, are days in which something very important in Church history, from the Annunciation of Our Lord to the Ascension, from the Immaculate Conception of Mary to her Assumption (both of which will be discussed in module 2 and 3).
+This precept is straightforward in that you must attend Mass on all Sundays and on all Holy Days of Obligation.
+People are generally comfortable with Sundays, but what are Holy Days of Obligation?
+Holy Days of Obligation are days on which something very important in Church history occurred—from the Annunciation of Our Lord to the Ascension, from the Immaculate Conception of Mary to her Assumption (both of which will be discussed in Modules 2 and 3).
 They are days which represent something very important, and what do we do on those days?
-Well we celebrate of course.
-As an aside, in English we get the word holiday from the term Holy Day as in the ye old days, people had those days off from servile work (field labor, hard work, etc.) to go to Mass and celebrate those times in Salvation history.
-On Sundays and Holy Days of Obligation, we celebrate with the highest form of public prayer that the Church has, and that is the Mass.
+We celebrate, of course.

-"You shall receive the Sacrament of the Eucharist at least during the Easter Season."
+"You shall receive the Sacrament of the Eucharist at least during the Easter season."

 "You shall observe the days of fasting and abstinence established by the Church."

 Fasting is not just a means that people use to lose weight.
-Fasting has its origins in religious practices, and as Scripture points out fasting and prayer is very efficacious.
+Fasting has its origins in religious practices, and as Scripture points out, fasting and prayer are very efficacious.
 But why are there many days of fasting established by the Church?
-Well fasting in conjunction with prayer, is what is called for by the church.
-As Christ fasted in the desert for 40 days we fast and abstain from meat, from warm blooded animals (Beef, pork, chicken, etc.), to grow closer to Christ in our mortification of fleshly desires.
-We also, traditionally, abstain from meat on every Friday through out the year; current Church law allows the consumption of meat when an appropriate penance is done instead.
-This is because Our Lord Jesus Christ gave up His life, dying in the flesh, for our salvation.
+Fasting in conjunction with prayer is what is called for by the Church.
+As Christ fasted in the desert for 40 days, we fast and abstain from meat—from warm-blooded animals (beef, pork, chicken, etc.)—to grow closer to Christ in our mortification of fleshly desires.

 "You shall help to provide for the needs of the Church."

-The first thing that comes to mind when people read this it tithing, tithing, tithing!
-While tithing is a great thing, as the church and the charitable acts done by the church are dependent on tithes, this also means that we care for the needs of the church in any capacity.
-The common phrase for this is time, treasure, and talent.
 Do you have time to volunteer to help at the church?
-Well that's a need met.
-Do you have the talent to fix those broken pews, or paint the walls, etc.?
-Well that is a need that is met too.
+Well, that's a need met.
+Do you have the talent to fix those broken pews or paint the walls?
+Well, that is a need that is met too.
 And of course there is treasure.
-As I said tithing is great and all, but there isn't a set percentage on tithing, if you can give then please do so.
+As I said, tithing is important, but there isn't a set percentage on tithing—if you can give, then please do so.

 Comments